Charities appeal for new approach on migrant boats, as clampdown forces shift to riskier routes

 “Actions speak louder than words and if the government truly wanted to put people-smugglers out of business, they would accept that the solution that is right in front of them – work with France to ensure that people can travel to the UK safely and have their claims heard.”

-Tim Naor Hilton, chief executive of Refugee Action, said: “It’s scandalous that ministers know their failure to open up more routes to safety is forcing refugees into making ever more dangerous journeys.
+Tim Naor Hilton, chief executive of Refugee Action, said: “It’s scandalous that ministers know their failure to open up more routes to safety is forcing refugees into making ever-more dangerous journeys.

-“As a result, business has never been better for the criminal smuggling gangs who prey on people’s desperation and a lack of choice and turn it into hard profit.

 “Nobody wants to see people risking their lives in rickety boats.
-It’s time the government created more routes for refugees to find sanctuary here, such as family reunion schemes, humanitarian visas, and a long term commitment to welcome 10,000 people a year via resettlement programmes.”
+It’s time the government created more routes for refugees to find sanctuary here, such as family reunion schemes, humanitarian visas, and a long-term commitment to welcome 10,000 people a year via resettlement programmes.”

-Despite considerable public attention to the issue of unauthorised Channel crossings, the UK receives significantly fewer asylum-seekers than comparable European countries.
+Despite considerable public attention on the issue of unauthorised Channel crossings, the UK receives significantly fewer asylum-seekers than comparable European countries.
 Last year, despite a sharp rise in small boat arrivals, asylum applications in Britain fell to 29,456, compared with 93,475 applications made in France and 121,955 in Germany.

 Join our new commenting forum